 However, just remember, storing in a zip-top bag is for short-term storage only.
 Eventually, air will permeate the bag.

 If you don’t have a vacuum sealer, you can use oxygen absorbers to accomplish the same task.
 They take about 18-24 hours to work, but they absorb the oxygen into themselves instead of vacuum sealing it.
 It is a one-time use item, so if you open the jar, you’ll have to replace the O2 absorber or vacuum seal it for continued long-term storage.

 I have even been known to vacuum seal smaller packages of nuts into jars for the pantry.
 I tend to only keep pecans and walnuts in the freezer.
 We use other nuts for snacking or small projects, and they make more sense to vacuum seal this way for me, than to use up freezer space.
 Since I usually just purchase these in small bag quantities, this is a perfect storage solution for me.

 * One caveat to this: I’ve used Dry Canning as a secondary way of explaining vacuum sealing.
 It is not the oven canning method that many do – which is not a safe preservation procedure for your long-term storage.

-Storage Time: Up to 1 years with proper storing.
+Storage Time: Up to 1 year .

 Canning Nut Meat